PatrickLang/fabrikamfiber/README.md

 docker build --no-cache -t ff . docker run --rm -p 8080:80 -d ff
 ```

 > Note: When you want to update the Windows and .Net container layers later, update then run `docker pull` on the base image given in the Dockerfile, then run `docker build` again.

+You can make sure the container started the app by browsing to http://localhost:8080.
+It will hang for a bit then return an error "Sorry, an error occurred while processing your request." because there's no database configured.
+When you run it with Kubernetes later - it will hook up the database for you and everything should work.

 ## Kubernetes